decred-proposals/mainnet/f545b359fcf1b40b356e9cb556cb422cc7ff01b628b577f804cdc45ce414f5dd/1/payload/index.md

     - Support for non-fungible tokens

 ## Airdrop
-In addition, all non-VSP $DCR wallets that have voted at least 5 times by the time of the snapshot will receive an airdrop of a randomly selected starter deck.
-We are also exploring a [Merkle Mine](https://forum.livepeer.org/t/introducing-the-merklemine/204)-inspired Fairdrop open to holders of $DCR & $BTC.
+We're very interested in doing an Airdrop for $DCR holders and are also exploring a [Merkle Mine](https://forum.livepeer.org/t/introducing-the-merklemine/204)-inspired Fairdrop open to holders of $DCR & $BTC.
+Very interested in hearing from the community on this subject.

 # **How**